Jimmy Nardello vs Sweet Italian Pepper: Fry, Roast, or Stuff?

 Sweet Italian Pepper

 Sweet Italian Peppers are among the more forgiving varieties to grow, which makes them a smart choice whether you are starting your first pepper garden or filling out an established one.
-Start seeds indoors 8–10 weeks before your last frost date; they germinate best at 80–85°F soil temperature.
+Start seeds indoors 8 to 10 weeks before your last frost date.

-Transplant outdoors once nighttime temps stay reliably above 55°F. Space plants 18–24 inches apart in full sun - they need at least 6–8 hours of direct light daily to set fruit well.
+Transplant outdoors once nighttime temps stay reliably above 55°F. Space plants 18 to 24 inches apart in full sun, they need at least 6 to 8 hours of direct light daily to set fruit well.

-The plants benefit from staking as fruit load increases; a single bamboo stake per plant usually suffices.
-Water deeply but infrequently, letting the top inch of soil dry between waterings.
+The plants benefit from staking as fruit load increases.
+A single bamboo stake per plant usually suffices.

 Origin & background